costineesti/about-me/content/notes/RPCN 6.md

 **Redefined Global Optimization**

 If we take sensor fusion into consideration, we need to take all residuals into account.
 Thus, the trajectory is solved by minimizing a sum of residuals from different sources (IMU, LiDAR, Loop Closures).
 It helps since it's how sensor fusion actually happens—by weighting each sensor based on its uncertainty.
+How we get here is covered in [[RPCN SLAM pen and paper|Pen and Paper Exercises SLAM]].

 $$
 \hat{X} = arg min_X \begin{pmatrix} ||r_0||^2_{\sum_0}